beyersmann-lab/beyersmannlab/content/lab-work/idealab-winterschool-2026/index.md

 slides: null
 url_pdf: ""
 title: International Doctorate for Experimental Approaches to Language And Brain (IDEALAB) Winterschool 2026
-summary: The IDEALAB Winterschool 2026 was hosted by <a href="https://beyersmannlab.cogscience.org/author/associate-professor-elisabeth-lisi-beyersmann/" target="_blank">Associate Professor Lisi Beyersmann</a> at Macquarie University (April 2026).
+summary: The IDEALAB Winterschool 2026 was hosted by Associate Professor Lisi Beyersmann at Macquarie University (April 2026).
-subtitle: The IDEALAB Winterschool 2026 was hosted by <a href="https://beyersmannlab.cogscience.org/author/associate-professor-elisabeth-lisi-beyersmann/" target="_blank">Associate Professor Lisi Beyersmann</a> at Macquarie University (April 2026).
+subtitle: The IDEALAB Winterschool 2026 was hosted by Associate Professor Lisi Beyersmann at Macquarie University (April 2026).
 location: Sydney, Australia
 date: 2026-04-01T11:30:35.648Z
 all_day: false